Since our founding in 2015, News Decoder has worked with dozens of academic partners across five continents.

-Schools and universities around the world partner with News Decoder, typically through annual, recurring partnerships.
 Our academic partners leverage News Decoder’s editorial team and exclusive online educational resources to help students develop core global citizenship competencies.
+We work closely with each of our partners to tailor our educational offering to meet their specific needs and interests.

-News Decoder partners with schools and universities of diverse means and missions.
-We are particularly well-placed to partner with schools that have:
+News Decoder is particularly well-placed to partner with schools that have:

 - an international outlook or commitment to global citizenship;

 - an IB Diploma Programme;

 - a Creativity, Activity, Service (CAS) curriculum component;

 - journalism or media classes, clubs or programs;

 - a strong commitment to co-curriculars or extra-curriculars;

 - an openness to innovative educational methods;

-The academic partners enrolled in News Decoder’s program are members of the non-profit Nouvelles-Découvertes and are eligible to participate in its annual general meeting.
+We partner with schools and universities of diverse means and missions.
+The academic partners enrolled in News Decoder’s program are members of the nonprofit Nouvelles-Découvertes and are eligible to participate in its annual general meeting.
 As such, they play a critical role in shaping News Decoder’s strategy and future.